JohnCho24/B58-Apple-Catcher/README.md

 Movement of the basket is done by pressing a (left), d (right), and w (jump)

 Apples and sticks randomly fall from the tree:
-  Red apples are 1 point
+  Red apples are 1 point,
-  Gold apples are 5 points
+  Gold apples are 5 points,
   Sticks are -1 life

 When the player has no lives remaining, they will be directed to an end screen displaying their total points.